MoserMichael/pythonimportplayground/README.md

 ## modules

 Each file with extension .py can be used as a module.
-The module is in source file ```module_source.py```, while it is imported as ```import module_source```.
-It's easy, when both the module source file and the importing file are in the same directory.
+The module is in source file ```[module_source.py](https://github.com/mosermichael/pythonimportplayground/tree/master/modules/example_all_imports/module_foo.py)```, while it is imported as ```[import module_source](https://github.com/mosermichael/pythonimportplayground/tree/master/modules/example_all_imports/module_foo.py)```.
+In this example, both the module source file and the importing file are in the same directory.

-### example module

-- [source of a module_foo.py](https://github.com/mosermichael/pythonimportplayground/tree/master/modules/example_all_imports/module_foo.py) and example [using module_foo](https://github.com/mosermichael/pythonimportplayground/tree/master/modules/example_all_imports/module_foo.py) are in the same directory.

 Lets import the module. (the module source includes a print statement ```print("module_foo is being imported")```)

 ```